 A Golf Mecca Was Born!

 The city is home to some impressive attractions, including the College of the Desert, the McCallum Theatre, the Living Desert Zoo and Gardens, and the Palm Desert Civic Park (a favorite among dog owners).
-Residents of Palm Desert are treated to a wide array of events running all year round including the popular El Paseo Fashion Week.
+Residents of the city are treated to a wide array of events running all year round including the popular El Paseo Fashion Week.

 Palm Desert homes for sale have a median price of $310,000 as of 2016.
+This has increased in recent years to be well over $500,000.
 These homes have increased in value significantly since the 2008 recession.
-There is a wide variety of home available in Palm Desert for sale.
-Most homes in Palm Desert are single level homes and basements in the area are a rare feature.
-If you are looking for the perfect community for a second or permanent home in Palm Desert visit see a list of Golf Course and Non-Golf Course communities.
+There is a wide variety of homes available in the city for sale.
+Most homes are single level homes and basements in the area are a rare feature.
+If you are looking for the perfect community for a second or permanent home in the area, see the complete list of Golf Course and Non-Golf Course communities.

 Palm Desert Map

 Palm Desert is a centrally located city in the Coachella Valley.
 This beautiful city has some truly amazing golf course communities and is home to some of the largest municipal parks in the Coachella Valley.
 Palm Desert is an incorporated city covering 27.02 square miles within Riverside County.

 Contact one of our highly knowledgeable real estate agents who can help you right away.